cparker15/INIFile.vbs/README.markdown

 MsgBox "test section 5, test key 5: " & INI.GetValue("test section 5", "test key 5")
 ```

-This example results in an INI file named "MyIniFile.ini", located in the current working directory, that looks like the following output.
+This example results in an INI file named *MyIniFile.ini*, located in the current working directory, that looks like the following output:

 ```
 [test section 1]